dhk3136/fraud-case-study/README.md

 ## Data
 The full dataset is composed of over 14,000 events with various numerical and categorical features.
 Data leakage was a major concern, and rigorous analysis was used to prevent leakage.
 Class imbalance between fraud and non-fraud cases (9% vs 91%) may present issues in modeling.

-## Preview of Results: A 4-model Comparison
+## Preview of Results: 4-model Comparison
 ![img](img/model_comparison.png)

 ## EDA